andzdroid/orui/README.md

 })
 ```

-Same as the above two functions, you can ask about a specific element by passing in the ID:
+You can ask about a specific element by passing in the ID:

 ```odin
 if orui.clicked("label") {